-Monitoring locations within Wood Creek have also been monitored since 2009 as part of Surface Water Protection Program's mitigation evaluation monitoring.
+Monitoring locations within Wood Creek have also been monitored since 2009 as part of SWPP's mitigation evaluation monitoring.
 The monitoring sites are situated at the inlet (WC1) and outlet (WC2) of a small (~0.18 acres) constructed wetland designed to mitigate pollutants in the urban runoff.
-The wetland receives urban runoff from a drainage area consisting of entirely single and multiple family residential units.
+The wetland receives urban runoff from a drainage area consisting of entirely single- and multiple-family residential units.
 The primary objective of monitoring at these stations is to observe the efficacy of pesticide removal within the wetland system.
 Efficacy will be evaluated through comparisons in average pesticide concentrations between outlet and inlet.
-A second storm drain (WC3) located within the Wood Creek watershed that was previously monitored will be added for pyrethroid analysis.
-This data will serve as background information for future field trial evaluations.
+A second storm drain (WC3) located within the Wood Creek Watershed will be monitored for pyrethroid concentrations, which will be utilized as background information for field trial evaluations.

-DPR has engaged in a collaborative effort with the Stream Pollution Trends (SPOT) Monitoring Program to increase the data available for trend analysis of current used pesticides (SWAMP, 2017).
+CDPR has been engaged in a collaborative effort with the Stream Pollution Trends (SPOT) Monitoring Program to increase the data available for trend analysis of current-use pesticides (SWAMP, 2017).
 The synergistic partnership allows each agency to maximize information gained with limited resources.
-The SPOT program collects sediments throughout California for pyrethroid and fipronil analysis, which greatly adds to the spatial representation of pesticide monitoring data.
+The SPOT program collects sediments throughout California for pyrethroid and fipronil analyses, which greatly adds to the spatial representation of pesticide monitoring data.
 Several sites described in this protocol also serve as SPOT monitoring locations, including BAL, BOQ, LAR1, SGR, and SC5.

 4.2 Monitoring Candidates.
-The SWPM was utilized to assist in pesticide selection for ambient monitoring (Budd et al., 2013; Luo et al., 2013).
-The model is based on current use (2013-2015) patterns and aquatic toxicity benchmark data.
+The SWMP Model was utilized to assist in pesticide selection for ambient monitoring (Budd et al., 2013; Luo et al., 2013).
+The model is based on current use (2014-2016) patterns and aquatic toxicity benchmark data.
 The product of the use and toxicity scores produces a final score that represents a relative prioritization of pesticides.
 In addition, the output also generates a recommendation to monitor or not based on physiochemical properties such as half-life and solubility.
-The output provides guidance to EM staff on pesticides to consider for monitoring.
+The output provides guidance to SWPP staff on pesticides to consider for monitoring.
 However, the decision to monitor for a pesticide is influenced by additional factors such as previous monitoring data, budgetary constraints, and analytical capabilities.
 Pesticides that receive a final score of nine or higher are given priority for monitoring.
 Pesticides with lower scores have either low use in urban environments and/or low associated toxicity.
-Thirty pesticides received a final score equal to or greater than nine using use data for Los Angeles, San Diego, and Orange counties, California and acute and chronic aquatic benchmarks benchmarks (Appendix 3).
+Thirty-three pesticides received a final score equal to or greater than nine using use data for Los Angeles, San Diego, and Orange counties, California and acute and chronic aquatic benchmarks (Appendix 3).
 Twenty-four of these will be monitored under the current sampling plan (Appendix 4).
-Analytical methods are currently being developed for DDVP, PCNB, prallethrin, dithiopyr, tebuconazole, and sulfometuron-methyl.
+Analytical method development is needed for DDVP, PCNB, prallethrin, dithiopyr, tebuconazole, chlorsulfuron, thiamethoxam, imazapyr, and sulfometuron-methyl.
 All suites cannot be analyzed at every monitoring location due to budgetary constraints.
-Four sampling locations (SC3, SC7, BOQ and LAR) will serve as representative watersheds for analytical methods containing pesticides with lower detection frequencies (CB, CF, DN, TR) or benchmark exceedances (PX) (Appendix 4).
+Four sampling locations (SC3, SC7, BOQ and LAR) will serve as representative watersheds for analytical methods containing pesticides with lower detection frequencies (CF, DN) or benchmark exceedances (PX) (Appendix 4).

 4.3 Water sampling.
-Samples will be collected for both ambient and mitigation monitoring during two dry season and two storm sampling events.
-Dry season sampling will occur between August - September, 2017 and May-June, 2018.
-DPR will attempt to collect storm samples during the first major storm (rain) event of fiscal year 2017-2018 and during a second major storm in the winter or early spring of 2018 (Table 2).
+Whole water samples will be collected for both ambient and mitigation monitoring during two dry season and two storm sampling events.
+Dry season sampling will occur between August-September, 2018 and May-June, 2019.
+CDPR will attempt to collect storm samples during the first major storm (rain) event of fiscal year 2018-2019 and during a second major storm in the winter or early spring of 2019 (Table 2).